WebDS: An End-to-End Benchmark for Web-based Data Science: Benchmark Tasks

 \item \textbf{Multi-website Tasks}\quad Tasks that require gathering information or carrying out actions across multiple websites, where each site contributes separate pieces of the required data or functionality. \end{itemize}

-In summary, these tasks mirror real-world scenarios where a data analyst or general-purpose assistant must retrieve or compute information (for QA tasks) or perform downstream actions (for action-based tasks).
-Some tasks remain straightforward, requiring only a single data source or minimal steps, while others demand multi-hop reasoning, multi-website browsing, structured or unstructured data handling, and the integration of external tools.
-See Table \ref{tab:task-distribution} for a more detailed breakdown of task-categories, but note that because these attributes are multi-label, some attributes (e.g. ``Tool Usage'') are in multiple categories.
+We then use these attributes to categorize tasks into three levels of difficulty: easy, medium and hard, based on specific attributes that reflect increasing cognitive and operational complexity, as per Table \ref{tab:difficulty_properties}.
+See Table \ref{tab:task-distribution} for a more detailed breakdown of task-categories, but note that because these attributes are multi-label, some attributes (e.g., ``Tool Usage'') are in multiple categories.
 See Appendix \ref{app:dataset_statistics}, Table \ref{fig:counts-per-attribute} for more complete counts of tasks.

-Finally, we categorize tasks into three levels of difficulty -- easy, medium hard -- based on specific attributes that reflect increasing cognitive and operational complexity, as per table \ref{tab:difficulty_properties} for details on how we make these determinations.